Mississippi: The Natchez Trace Bike Tour | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-Natchez is known for its Spring Pilgrimage, an annual tour of the town’s most impressive antebellum homes.
-Katherine Grafton Miller, president of the Natchez Garden Club, came up with the idea in 1932, when an unexpected cold snap jeopardized the club’s annual fundraiser: guided tours of members’ lushly landscaped, magnolia-, azalea-, and camellia-filled gardens.
-Deciding to bring visitors inside the stately homes, Miller envisioned the event as an opportunity for others to see “where the Old South still lives and where shadowed highways and antebellum homes greet old and new friends.”
-Visitors, many of whom hailed from the north, were personally driven from home to home and regaled with tales told by ladies wearing hoop skirts and holding parasols.
-The first Spring Pilgrimage in 1932 was a resounding success, and a well-publicized visit by First Lady Eleanor Roosevelt in 1939 further cemented the tradition, which continues to this day.
-Now referred to simply as “Pilgrimage,” it has grown into a multi-week event, occurring in both spring and fall.
-What’s more, many of the city’s historic homes offer guided visits year-round.
+Natchez is renowned for its Spring Pilgrimage, an annual celebration of the town’s most impressive antebellum homes.
+The tradition began in 1932, when Katherine Grafton Miller—president of the Natchez Garden Club—was forced to reimagine the club’s spring fundraiser after an unexpected cold snap threatened their garden tours.
+She proposed inviting visitors inside the city’s stately homes, offering a glimpse of what she called “where the Old South still lives and where shadowed highways and antebellum homes greet old and new friends.”
+That first Spring Pilgrimage was a resounding success.
+Guests—many from the North—were driven from house to house and entertained by hoop-skirted hostesses holding parasols.
+A well-publicized visit from First Lady Eleanor Roosevelt in 1939 further cemented the event’s popularity.
+Now referred to simply as “Pilgrimage,” it has evolved into a multi-week celebration held each spring and fall.
+Many of the city’s historic homes also offer guided tours year-round.

-Today, you mount your own Pilgrimage, VBT-style, cycling through the picturesque streets of Natchez, which in spring are lined with fragrant magnolia and dogwood trees.
-This morning, you will cycle together to Longwood, an unforgettable (and unfinished) property featuring a unique octagonal design, for a tour together.
-Then, you can set your own pace, pausing when you like to take advantage of your included admission to another of the city’s grandest antebellum homes, all of which are designated National Historic Landmarks.
-Enjoy guided tours of Rosalie, known for its Federal-style columned portico and ornate rosewood furniture, or Greek Revival-style Stanton Hall.
+Today, you embark on your own Pilgrimage—VBT-style—cycling through Natchez’s picturesque streets, where fragrant magnolia and dogwood trees bloom in the spring.
+This morning, ride with your small group to Longwood, an unforgettable (and unfinished) octagonal mansion, for a guided tour.
+Then continue at your own pace, using your included admission to visit one of the city’s grandest antebellum homes, such as Rosalie—renowned for its Federal-style portico and rosewood furnishings—or the Greek Revival-style Stanton Hall.

-On the last night of your stay in Mississippi, you’ll be treated to a memorable four-course, candlelit dinner of contemporary Southern cuisine in our inn’s acclaimed dining room.
+This evening, celebrate your final night in Mississippi with a memorable four-course, candlelit dinner of contemporary Southern cuisine served in the inn’s acclaimed dining room.

 Today's Ride Choices